Associative Submanifolds of the 7-Sphere: Associative submanifolds of

 \begin{proof} A holomorphic curve in $\C\P^3$ is the (complex) link of a complex cone in $\C^4$.
 Complex surfaces $S$ in $\C^4$ are Cayley in $\R^8$ by \eq{Phispliteq2} and Definition \ref{Cayleydfn} since, in the notation of Definition \ref{phisdfn}, $\frac{1}{2}\,\omega_0\w\omega_0|_S=\vol_S$ and $\Omega_0|_S\equiv 0$.
 The result follows from Lemma \ref{Cayleyconelem}. \end{proof}

 \begin{remark} Proposition \ref{holocurveprop} simply states that the (real) link in $\mathcal{S}^7$ of a complex 2-dimensional cone in $\C^4$ is associative. \end{remark}

-Holomorphic curves in $\C\P^3$ depend locally on 4 functions of 1 variable and minimal Legendrian submanifolds of $\mathcal{S}^7$ depend locally on 2 functions of 2 variables, so we would again expect that the generic associative 3-fold in $\mathcal{S}^7$ does not arise from these geometries.
+The associative 3-folds we have defined using $\mathcal{S}^6$ or complex geometry depend locally on either 4 functions of 1 variable or 2 functions of 2 variables, so we would expect that the generic associative 3-fold does not arise from these geometries.

 \begin{remarks} There is some overlap between the examples of associative 3-folds in $\mathcal{S}^7$ given by Propositions \ref{assocS6prop}-\ref{holocurveprop}.
 In particular, we have the following. \begin{itemize} \item[(a)] A minimal Legendrian surface in a totally geodesic $\mathcal{S}^5$ in $\mathcal{S}^6$ is a pseudoholomorphic curve, and so defines an associative 3-fold by Proposition \ref{assocS6prop}(a) which is also minimal Legendrian in $\mathcal{S}^7$. \item[(b)] A holomorphic curve in a totally geodesic $\C\P^2$ in $\C\P^3$ defines an associative 3-fold by Proposition \ref{holocurveprop} which lies in a totally geodesic $\mathcal{S}^6$ and so is Lagrangian by Proposition \ref{assocS6prop}(b). \end{itemize} \end{remarks}